Earth Sciences (ERTH)

 ERTH 137.
 Mountains and Glaciers.
 4 Credits.

-Survey of the geological processes that both create and destroy mountain ranges around the world, and an introduction to geological science.
+Survey of the geological processes that create mountain ranges around the world, and the glaciers that both adorn and erode them; an introduction to these select topics in geological science.

 Course usage information